ahmettkartal/ip-finder-extension/README.md

 ```

 At the app.js file, we first create a click function for the button.
-In the function, we create a GET request and send a request to the API, break the returned JSON response and print the IP information on the screen.
+In the function, we create a GET request and send a request to the API, after that fetch the returned JSON response and print the IP information on the screen.

 ```sh
 document.getElementById("find").onclick = function() {